Wisconsin vs. Purdue NCAA Football Odds, Plays and Insights | October 23, 2021

 Wisconsin vs. Purdue College Football Odds, Plays and Insights

-A pair of the nation's toughest defenses meet when the Wisconsin Badgers (3-3, 0-0 Big Ten) take college football's 23rd-ranked scoring defense into a matchup with the No. 25 Purdue Boilermakers (4-2, 0-0 Big Ten), who have the No. 5 scoring defense, on Saturday, October 23, 2021.
+Two of the nation's toughest defenses square off when the Wisconsin Badgers (3-3, 0-0 Big Ten) take college football's 23rd-ranked scoring defense into a matchup with the No. 25 Purdue Boilermakers (4-2, 0-0 Big Ten), who have the No. 5 scoring defense, on Saturday, October 23, 2021.
 The Badgers are 3-point favorites.
-The game has a 38-point over/under.
+The game's point total is 40.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.